 I favor the latter approach, but some think their profile might be the only document an employer sees, so they believe showing all is the way to go.
 What’s most important in building your brand is listing accomplishments with quantified results.

 Good: Increased productivity by implementing a customer relations management (CRM) system.

 Better: Initiated and implemented – before deadline – a customer relations management (CRM) system that increased productivity by 58%.

 It’s a good idea to use bullets to highlight your accomplishments.
 One of my LinkedIn connections, Donna Serdula, has created a handy list of bullets and symbols you can copy and paste for use on your own profile.

-Change: In its effort to truncate the profile, LinkedIn expands only the first job listed.
-For the others, visitors must click See description.
-This may become tedious for hiring authorities, as they’ll have to open many job descriptions.
-See below.
+Change: In its effort to truncate the profile, LinkedIn expands only a few of the positions.
+For the others, visitors must click See More.
+This is great news, as previously the Experience section showed in full detail only the current or most recent position.